What is the 7P Marketing Mix?

 Think about how many businesses success mainly, because they have a proper process:

-- Automotive companies that elaborate their cars so efficiently that they obtain the highest margins in the market.
+- Automotive companies that elaborate their cars efficiently .

-- Websites that have a nice and friendly user interface (customer experience process).
+- Websites that have a nice and friendly user interface.

-- Fast food companies that have defined the perfect elaboration process, saving time, money and effort.
+- Fast food companies that have defined a elaboration process that saves time and money.

 A proper process can: